Skip to content

 • “While you wait, choose one helpful job or one calm activity.”

-This reduces arguing because the expectation stays the same.
+Predictable language often reduces pushback because the expectation stays the same.

 Create a short waiting menu